textmagic/textmagic-rest-nodejs-v2/docs/TextMagicApi.md

   'from': "\"Test Sender ID\"", // String | One of the allowed Sender ID (phone number or alphanumeric sender ID).
 If the specified Sender ID is not allowed for some destinations, a fallback default Sender ID will be used to ensure delivery.
 See [Get timezones](http://docs.textmagictesting.com/#tag/Sender-IDs).
   'rule': "\"FREQ=YEARLY;BYMONTH=1;BYMONTHDAY=1;COUNT=1\"", // String | An iCal RRULE parameter to create recurrent scheduled messages.
 When used, sendingTime is mandatory as the start point of sending.
 See https://www.textmagic.com/free-tools/rrule-generator for format details.
   'createChat': 0, // Number | Should the sending method try to create new Chat (if not exist) with specified recipients?
-  'tts': 0, // Number | Send a Text to Speech message.
+  'tts': 0, // Number | Send a Text-to-Speech message.
   'local': 0, // Number | Treat phone numbers passed in the \\'phones\\' field as local.
   'localCountry': "\"US\"" // String | The 2-letter ISO country code for local phone numbers, used when \\'local\\' is set to true.
 Default is the account country.
 };